 The CSIRO has developed a methodology to measure national flying-fox populations:

 The NSW Office of Environment and Heritage regularly monitored the camp areas at Batemans Bay after the massive influx of flying-foxes in 2016, up until dispersal activities finished at the end of July 2016.
 Council now performs this task, assessing the location and size of camps, flying-fox behaviour, wellbeing and breeding status.

 Camp sizes and location

-The maps below show the extent of the flying-fox camps at their peak in April 2016 when prolific spotted gum flowering brought unprecedented numbers to the region, the extent of the camps in May 2018 and the latest extent of the camp in December 2018.
+The maps below show the extent of the flying-fox camps at their peak in April 2016 when prolific spotted gum flowering brought unprecedented numbers to the region and the latest extent of the camps in May 2019.

 Click for larger images